SSWConsulting/SSW.Rules.Content/rules/clean-failed-requests/rule.md

 Examples: 404 responses to “/autodiscover.xml”, “/robots933456.txt”.

 2. Spam – Failed requests to the non-existent URLs for your application.
+These requests are likely coming from Bots looking for the common exploits in your application.
 Examples: 404 responses to “.php” or “wordpress” endpoints, which are not part of your application.

 3. Fixable – Failed Requests that you identify as bugs in your application.
 You can identify these requests by their URL belonging to the real endpoints or files in your application.
-Create Issues for these bugs, and if you cannot fix any of them yourself, pass them on to the people who can.
+Create PBIs for these bugs, and if you cannot fix any of them yourself, pass them on to the people who can.
 Examples: 404 responses from missing images, 400 responses from API.

 ::: info